vkucukcakar/sptables/README.md

 ### DoS/DDoS mitigation Examples

-With default rules, there is a blacklist with a timeout which can be configured by editing "/etc/sptables/conf/iptables.conf".
+With default rules, there is a denylist with a timeout which can be configured by editing "/etc/sptables/conf/iptables.conf".
-The blacklist is also used for DoS/DDoS mitigation.
+The denylist is also used for DoS/DDoS mitigation.
 IP set named "banlist" is internally used by Iptables to block attackers temporarily.

 Example use cases implemented in default rules:

-* e.g.: Any IP trying to connect with ssh with more than 10 new connections per 1 minute and a total of 5 connections (SSH brute-force attempt), is blacklisted for 1 hour.
+* e.g.: Any IP trying to connect with ssh with more than 10 new connections per 1 minute and a total of 5 connections (SSH brute-force attempt), is denylisted for 1 hour.
-* e.g.: Any IP trying to connect with HTTP/HTTPS with more than 600 new connections per 1 minute is blacklisted for 1 hour.
+* e.g.: Any IP trying to connect with HTTP/HTTPS with more than 600 new connections per 1 minute is denylisted for 1 hour.
-* e.g.: Any IP trying to open more than a total of 100 parallel HTTP/HTTPS connections, is blacklisted for 1 hour.
+* e.g.: Any IP trying to open more than a total of 100 parallel HTTP/HTTPS connections, is denylisted for 1 hour.
-* e.g.: Any IP trying to connect more than 8 different ports in 1 minute (possibly a port scanning attempt), is blacklisted for 1 hour.
+* e.g.: Any IP trying to connect more than 8 different ports in 1 minute (possibly a port scanning attempt), is denylisted for 1 hour.

-If you want to manually block an IP, use blacklist.
+If you want to manually block an IP, use denylist.
 See ipset examples below.

-### Manual whitelist/blacklist with IPset Examples:
+### Manually using allowlist/denylist with IPset Examples:

 IP addresses can be added to and deleted from manulally working IP sets with ipset command.

-	# Add IP to whitelist with default timeout
+	# Add IP to allowlist with default timeout
-	$ ipset add whitelist 1.2.3.4
+	$ ipset add allowlist 1.2.3.4

-	# Add IP to whitelist for 1 day, update timeout if IP already exists
+	# Add IP to allowlist for 1 day, update timeout if IP already exists
-	$ ipset -exist add whitelist 1.2.3.4 timeout 86400
+	$ ipset -exist add allowlist 1.2.3.4 timeout 86400

-	# Add IP to whitelist permanently
+	# Add IP to allowlist permanently
-	$ ipset add whitelist 1.2.3.4 timeout 0
+	$ ipset add allowlist 1.2.3.4 timeout 0

-	# Remove IP from whitelist
+	# Remove IP from allowlist
-	$ ipset del whitelist 1.2.3.4
+	$ ipset del allowlist 1.2.3.4

-	# Add IP to blacklist with default timeout
+	# Add IP to denylist with default timeout
-	$ ipset add blacklist 1.2.3.4
+	$ ipset add denylist 1.2.3.4

-	# Add IP to blacklist for 1 day, update timeout if IP already exists
+	# Add IP to denylist for 1 day, update timeout if IP already exists
-	$ ipset -exist add blacklist 1.2.3.4 timeout 86400
+	$ ipset -exist add denylist 1.2.3.4 timeout 86400

-	# Add IP to blacklist permanently
+	# Add IP to denylist permanently
-	$ ipset add blacklist 1.2.3.4 timeout 0
+	$ ipset add denylist 1.2.3.4 timeout 0

-	# Remove IP from blacklist
+	# Remove IP from denylist
-	$ ipset del blacklist 1.2.3.4
+	$ ipset del denylist 1.2.3.4

 ### Allowing reverse proxies (Cloudflare etc...)